openshift/insights-operator/docs/arch.md

 - `health_statuses_insights`, information about the cluster health status based on the last downloaded report, corresponding to its number of hitting recommendations grouped by severity.
 - `insightsclient_request_send_total`, tracks the number of archives sent.
-- `insightsclient_request_recvreport_total`, tracks the number of insights reports received/downloaded.
+- `insightsclient_request_recvreport_total`, tracks the number of Insights reports received/downloaded.
-- `insightsclient_last_gather_time`, the time of the last insights data gathering.
+- `insightsclient_last_gather_time`, the time of the last Insights data gathering.
-- `insights_recommendation_active`, expose insights recommendations as Prometheus alerts.
+- `insights_recommendation_active`, expose Insights recommendations as Prometheus alerts.

 > **Note**
 > The metrics are registered by [the `MustRegisterMetrics` function](../pkg/insights/metrics.go)

 ### Alerts

-- `InsightsDisabled`, insights operator is disabled.
+- `InsightsDisabled`, Insights operator is disabled.
 - `SimpleContentAccessNotAvailable`, simple content access certificates are not available.
-- `InsightsRecommendationActive`, an insights recommendation is active for this cluster.
+- `InsightsRecommendationActive`, an Insights recommendation is active for this cluster.

 > **Note**
 > The alerts are defined [here](../manifests/08-prometheus_rule.yaml)